serverless/dashboard/docs/faq.md

 We store a limited set of specified [metrics](concepts/metrics.md) and [tags](/concepts/tags.md) in our systems for up to 30 days.
 While this does include meta data about your systems limited sensitive information is included.

-**How secure is Serverless Console?**

-Serverless Console is architected with Tenant isolation, and no trust models in mind.
-We collect very limited data with potential for PII or other sensitive information and plan to get SOX compliance for our General Availability.